 Red stains can be tricky to get out of carpet.
 It all depends on whether the red color is organic.
 What does that mean?
 It means that a red stain from red wine is created by an organic component.
 It contains no dyes to create the color, therefore making it easier to remove.
 Red stains from soft drinks, Kool-Aid products, or anything containing red #40, which is a food dye additive and a synthetic chemical, makes it more difficult to extract.
 It is best to immediately blot –not scrub- the liquid with a white before drying for best results.

 Pet stains are in fact difficult to remove.
 A common issue with pet stains is that the stain appears clean; however, it is still visible on the backing of the carpet.
 If enough saturation occurs, pet urine will penetrate to the carpet pad and subfloor.
 This will cause odor to linger, which requires a processed called pet decontamination.
 There are different categories to determine how contaminated your carpet may be.
 Below is an explanation of each.

-A large pet decontamination is defined as more than one-third of the carpeted areas being affected in a room.
+Large pet decontamination is defined as more than one-third of the carpeted areas being affected in a room.
 In this instance, all carpet and padding is removed and properly disposed of.
 Any tack strips that are contaminated are also removed.
-The sub floor will then be cleaned and sealed with pigmintated shellac (odor barrier).
+The subfloor will then be cleaned and sealed with pigmented shellac (odor barrier).
 After this is completed, new carpet and padding can be installed without the worry of odor penetration.